 How do I access Lighthouse Treemap? #

 Now that you know all about Lighthouse Treemap, how do you access it?
-Eventually it will be in Lighthouse in Chrome.
-Until then, you can access it through:
+It's now fully released in Lighthouse in Chrome!
+You can access it through many routes:

 - PageSpeed Insights